Chancery (diplomacy): 1998 attack on Embassy of United States in Nairobi, Kenya

-International Chancery Center (ICC)
+International Chancery Center, USA

-The International Chancery Center (ICC) is a space of land which is allocated for the establishments of chanceries.
-It was first established in the beginning of the 1960s under the International Chancery Act which was passed in Congress.
-US diplomat William Crockett was the first to devise the plan for the ICC.
-It is currently 47 acres long and houses diplomatic properties such as foreign missions located North West of Washington D.C.
+The International Chancery Center (ICC) is 47 acres of land in Washington, D.C., United States, that is allocated for chanceries.
+It was established in the early 1960s under the International Chancery Act.
+US diplomat William Crockett first devised the plan for the ICC.
+It hosts diplomatic properties such as foreign missions.
 The allocations for chanceries can be leased to countries who wish to establish a foreign mission in the United States.
-The ICC was established in order to address concerns with the lack of allocated land for diplomatic missions.
-This area is notable for its scenery and accommodates a number of chanceries from various countries including China, Morocco and many more.
-The ICC does not just have chanceries and embassies, it can also house headquarters for international organisations.
+The ICC was established to address concerns with the lack of allocated land for diplomatic missions.
+This area is notable for its scenery and accommodates chanceries for a number of countries.
+In addition to chanceries and embassies, it can also host headquarters for international organisations.